Papers in Refereed Journals

 We examine the effects of applied electric fields on neuronal synchronization.
 Twocompartment model neurons were synaptically coupled and embedded within a resistive array, thus allowing the neurons to interact both chemically and electrically.
 In addition, an external electric field was imposed on the array.
 The effects of this field were found to be nontrivial, giving rise to domains of synchrony and asynchrony as a function of the heterogeneity among the neurons.
 A simple phase oscillator reduction was successful in qualitatively reproducing these domains.
 The findings form several readily testable experimental predictions, and the model can be extended to a larger scale in which the effects of electric fields on seizure activity may be simulated.

 This paper appears in the Journal of Computational Neuroscience, Vol. 19 #1, pp. 53-70 (2005).
+Journal link

-+Topology of Windows in the High-dimensional Parameter Space of Chaotic Maps
++ Topology of Windows in the High-dimensional Parameter Space of Chaotic Maps

 Murilo S. Baptista, Celso Grebogi, and Ernest Barreto